Eena contemplated Shanks’ story as she slouched on the edge of the

 Derian cried out her name.

 She glanced over at him with big, scared eyes and begged for help.
-“What do I do?”
+“What

 “Stay out of this, Derian!”
 Shanks growled.
-The Viidun looked even hungrier than a second
+The Viidun looked even

-ago, killer instincts pumping through his veins.
+hungrier than a second ago, killer instincts pumping through his veins.

 Eena panicked.
-There were powers
+There were powers available to her, yes, but she had

-Not even an innocent thumping on the neighbor kid back in school.
+the neighbor kid back in school.
 She was the peacemaker—the shy, patient,

 accommodating one.
-Inexperience was her
+Inexperience was her enemy, along with a heightened anxiety

-straight.
+that impaired her ability to think straight.
 Her heart hammered so loudly in

 her chest, she feared Shanks could hear every terrified beat.